0xZ0F/Z0FCourse_ReverseEngineering/0x200-Assembly/0x203-Instructions.md

 # Common Instructions
 ## Data:
 **MOV** is used to move/store the source operand into the destination.
 The source doesn't have to be an immediate value like it is in the following example.
-In the following example the immediate value of 5 is being moved into RAX.
+In the following example, the immediate value of 5 is being moved into RAX.
-This is equalivilant to RAX = 5.
+This is equivalent to RAX = 5.
 ```asm
 mov RAX, 5
 ```

 **LEA** is short for Load Effective Address.
-This is essential the same as MOV except for addresses.
+This is essentially the same as MOV except for addresses.
 It's also commonly used to compute addresses.
-In the following example RAX will contain the memory address/location of num1.
+In the following example, RAX will contain the memory address/location of num1.
 ```asm
 lea RAX, num1
 ```

 **PUSH** is used to push data onto the stack.
 Pushing refers to putting something on the top of the stack.
-In the following example RAX is pushed onto the stack.
-Pushing will act like a copy so RAX will still contain the value it had before it was pushed.
+In the following example, RAX is pushed onto the stack.
+Pushing will act as a copy so RAX will still contain the value it had before it was pushed.
 ```asm
 push RAX
 ```